White Motor Company: White Buses

-Company culture
+Company Culture

 During the time brothers Walter and Windsor White ran the company, it offered a library branch, a store which sold necessities at low cost, sports teams, and concerts by orchestras and jazz bands, as well as musical performances by the workers, many of whom were immigrants from Slovenia and Poland.
 The company also had picnics at Euclid Beach Park.

 After Walter White was fatally injured in a traffic accident, management changed and so did the firm's culture.
 Employees started one of the country's first automobile unions.
 The Great Depression caused a drop in sales, forcing White to merge with Studebaker.
 However, White soon became independent again.

 In 1935, Robert Fager Black became president, but workers were still unhappy, and they went on strike.
-Black tried talking to the workers who were striking, and he even got baseball equipment for them and let them play while on strike, so they would have something to do.
+Black negotiated with the workers who were striking, and he even got baseball equipment for them and let them play while on strike, so they would have something to do.
 Black learned people's names, visited the plant frequently, and asked customers if they were happy with what they purchased.
 Anyone could visit his office.

 Black brought the company back to where it had once been by World War II, during which the company supplied the military with much of its equipment.
 White ranked 54th among US corporations in the value of World War II military production contracts.
 When husbands went to serve, wives took their jobs, and the work force totaled over 4000.
 Black provided the services the company had at one time, and helped employees get to work with carpools.

 Black retired in 1956, still beloved by employees.